stiakov/isp-bandwidth-checker-nodejs/README.md

 * [X] Make it accessible from the web.
 * [ ] Enhance its performance with concurrent threads.
 * [ ] Implement a GUI to visualize and explore the data collected.
+* [ ] Write a Shell script to ease the auto-installation.

 ---